Orcomp/Boxstarter/Readme.md

 ### Antivirus

-The default anti virus that comes with Windows is good enough if you surf the web sensibly.
+The default anti virus that comes with Windows is good enough.

 In WindowsDefender add the following exclusions: